vyos/vyos-documentation/docs/configuration/system/conntrack.rst

 .. cfgcmd:: set system conntrack timeout custom [ipv4 | ipv6] rule <1-999999>
    protocol udp unreplied <1-21474836>

-    Set the timeout in secounds for a protocol or state in a custom rule.
+    Set the timeout in seconds for a protocol or state in a custom rule.

 Conntrack ignore rules
 ======================